filter-agency/filter-ai/README.md

 `npm run start`

-## Build

-Build the plugin and create a zip file.
+Typecheck, build the plugin and create a zip file.
+This command is also run automatically prior to committing.

 `npm run build`